Heroh396/heroh396.github.io/digital_design/_posts/2017-08-15-Catnap-Energy-Proportional-Multiple.md

 An on-chip network is _energy-proportional_ if it consumes power that is proportional to the network demand and has insignificant impact on network latency.

+Motivation:  a few phases that consume peak network bandwidth, and other computationally intensive phases that inject few packets into the network.
+Thus, to build an energy proportional many-core processor, it is important to design energy proportional on-chip networks.

 ---